michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.2.1 =
+- Added support for a file path to be passed for image submit buttons.
 - Added support for custom queries for the `posttype` field type.
 - Added the `radio_checkbox` custom field type.
 - Added the `image_checkbox` custom field type.
+- Tweaked the styling of field error messages.

 = 3.2.0 - 2014/09/25 =
 - Added an example of using an image for a submit button.